IbrahimSheikh24/BookMovieTicket/Node/notes.md

 express() is a function that creates an Express application.
 The app object returned by express() has methods for routing HTTP requests, configuring middleware, rendering HTML views, and registering a template engine.

+- Authentication: A user provides their credentials (like email and password) to prove their identity.
+If the credentials are valid, the user is considered authenticated and can access protected resources.

+- Authorization: After a user is authenticated, authorization determines what resources or actions the user is allowed to access.
+It checks the user's permissions and roles to ensure they have the right to perform specific actions or access certain data.